openresty/lua-resty-upstream-healthcheck/README.markdown

         -- Just call hc.spawn_checker() for more times here if you have -- more upstream groups to monitor.
 One call for one upstream group.
+        -- They can all share the same shm zone without conflicts but they -- need a bigger shm zone for obvious reasons.
     ';

     server {